-The main result of this part is the observation of the solid argon inside the graphene nanobubbles at such pressures and temperatures, where argon has to be liquid.
-This result shows the strong effect of the confinement on trapped matter created by the graphene walls.
+The main result of this part is the observation of solid argon inside graphene nanobubbles at such pressures and temperatures, where argon has to be liquid.
+This result shows the strong effect of confinement on trapped matter created by the graphene walls.
 Also, the inner structure of the matter is studied.
-The argon is shown to be at the close-packed hexagonal structure.
-Also, the profiles of the bubbles are calculated, and the phenomenon of universal shape scaling is approved, which is found experimentally and from semi-analytical findings.
+The argon is shown to have close-packed hexagonal structure.
+Also, the profiles of the bubbles are calculated, and the phenomenon of universal shape scaling is confirmed, which is found experimentally and from semi-analytical findings.